 A Dividend Reinvestment Plan or DRP, allows a shareholder to take some, or all, of the dividend amount in the form of additional shares.
 The investor can nominate what percentage they wish to split between cash and shares.
 For example, an investor may decide to receive half of their dividend in cash and the other half in shares.
 Often, these shares are offered at a discount.

-Not all companies offer DRPs.
-However, there are many ways to check which ones do:
+Not all companies offer dividend reinvestment.
+However, if you are interested in reinvesting dividends, there are many ways to check which ones do:

 - Go to the company’s website.
 Click on the tab for investor or shareholder information, and go to the section on dividends.
 It will tell you if they offer a DRP;